How to add social proof without slowing your store

 A/B testing UGC placement: a framework

-Where UGC sits on a page changes how much it lifts conversion.
+Where UGC sits on a page changes the conversion lift.
 Test one variable at a time, on enough traffic, for a full weekly cycle, and measure conversion, not clicks.

 More from Rohin Aggarwal